 The principles and guidelines for reporting fee and expense metrics are listed below.
 Where appropriate, further explanation is provided to enhance the reader’s understanding.
 In addition, the Tools and Examples section includes a typical calculation of INREV fee and expense metrics.

-Comparability - Fees and costs should be consistently categorised and presented, to enable investors and managers to compare fee and cost structures between non-listed real estate vehicles.
+Comparability - Fees and costs should be consistently categorised, defined and presented, to support investors and managers to compare vehicle performance.

 Transparency - There should be clear and appropriate disclosure of the fees and costs charged to the vehicle.
+Investment managers should also explain the calculation methodology and assumptions used.
 Communication of all relevant information should be open, accessible and easy to understand.

 Vehicle documentation should include a statement of the level of compliance with this module and of the fee and expense metrics that are expected to be disclosed to investors by the manager.